 Whether you are being accused of defaming someone or you believe that someone else has defamed you, it is important to consult an experienced defamation law and First Amendment law attorney.
 Our DuPage County defamation attorneys defend individuals’ First Amendment and free speech rights to address matters of public concern.
 Our results speak for themselves.
 Here you can read a federal court decision where we successfully defended our client against a libel per se claim asserting the innocent construction defense and arguing that the statements were nonactionable opinion.
 We also recently required a defendant who publicized an allegedly false lawsuit regarding our client to provide an apology and full retraction as part of a confidential financial settlement following our filing of a $16 million libel per se lawsuit.

 Our Lisle and Westmont defamation attorneys also represent and prosecute claims on behalf of businesses throughout the Chicagoland area including in Wilmette and Evanston who have been unfairly and falsely criticized by consumers and competitors in defamatory publications in the online and offline media.
 We have successfully represented businesses who have been the victim of competitors setting up false rating websites in order to publish defamatory content about our business clients.
 Beyond slander and libel law, our Chicago business, commercial, class-action, and consumer litigation lawyers represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners and shareholders as well as lawsuits between businesses and consumer rights, auto fraud, and wage claim individual and class action cases.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 We serve clients throughout Illinois and the Chicagoland area.
-You can contact us online here or call us on our toll-free number at 833-306-4933 or locally at 630-333-0333.
+You can contact us online here or call us on our locally number at 630-333-0333.